Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Three signals make the case clear:

 - Most online shoppers leave without buying on their first visit.
-The Baymard Institute consistently puts cart abandonment alone above 70%, and that’s only the shoppers who got as far as adding to cart.
+The Baymard Institute consistently puts cart abandonment alone above 70%.
+And that’s only the shoppers who got as far as adding to cart.

 The shift this enables is structural.
 Without a wishlist, shoppers who don’t buy are gone forever.
-With one, they become a tracked, recoverable list of warm leads that compounds every week your store is open.

-Three ways to add a wishlist to Shopify
+Three ways to add wishlist to Shopify

-Before installing anything, here’s a clear-eyed comparison of the realistic options.
+Before installing anything, here’s a clear-eyed comparison of the realistic options:

 Option 1: Edit your theme code manually

-You’d add a custom Liquid section, write JavaScript to read and write localStorage, and build a custom wishlist page.
-Don’t do this.
-It’s a 20–40 hour developer project, breaks every time the theme updates, has no recovery emails, and stores data only on the device, so a guest who switches phones loses their list.
+All that custom coding adds up to a 20–40 hour developer project.
+It breaks on every theme update, has no recovery emails, and stores data only on the device.
+A guest who switches phones loses their list.

 Option 2: Hire a Shopify developer

 Custom development costs $2,000–$8,000 for a basic wishlist with email capture.
 You’ll also pay ongoing maintenance for theme upgrades and feature requests.
-Worth it only if you have unique requirements no app supports, which is rare.

 Option 3: Install a free wishlist app (recommended)